What Is Executive Coaching? Guide to Leadership Growth

 Executive Coaching vs Mentoring

-Executive coaching facilitates self-discovery through powerful questions.
-It's goal-focused and behavior-driven.
+Executive coaching works differently.
+It facilitates self-discovery through powerful questions rather than ready-made answers.
 Your coach asks, "What options do you see?
 What would success look like?"
+The insight comes from you â the coach creates the conditions for it to surface.

-When each works best: Mentoring excels for industry navigation, political dynamics, and learning from someone's playbook.
-Coaching excels for leadership skills development, performance enhancement, and sustainable behavior change.
+When each works best: mentoring excels for industry navigation, political dynamics, and learning from a specific playbook.
+Coaching excels for leadership coaching skill development, performance enhancement, and sustainable behavior change â particularly when the leader's challenge is unique to their context and no mentor's playbook quite fits.

 Leadership Coaching vs Executive Coaching